Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 • Wills can prevent misunderstanding and strife among your loved ones.

-• Healthcare power of attorney: A healthcare power of attorney allows you to choose someone to make healthcare decisions on your behalf if you’re unable to do so on your own.
+• Healthcare power of attorney.
+A healthcare power of attorney allows you to choose someone to make healthcare decisions on your behalf if you’re unable to do so on your own.

-Do I need a will?
+Do I Need a Will?

-How to set up a will
+How to Set Up a Will

 No matter which route you choose, you’ll need a list of the names, addresses, and birth dates of your spouse, children, guardians, and other beneficiaries or necessary parties, like your chosen executor.
-Then, you’ll have to compile detailed information about your assets, which may include:
+Then, you’ll compile detailed information about your assets, which may include:

 • Real estate